Carmen Allen, CHRP

 Carmen is currently a Manager working in Employee Relations & Recruitment Services.
 She holds an MA Industrial Relations/Human Resources Management and is a Certified Human Resources Professional.
 Carmen is an active contributing member and advocate of the aims and objectives of The Redwood.
-Carmen has served on The Redwood Board of Directors for five years as the HR Lead providing critical advice and support to the ED and Board Chair on various HR policy, process and procedures.
+Carmen has served on The Redwood Board of Directors for six years as the HR Lead providing critical advice and support to the ED and Board Chair on various HR policy, process and procedures.
 Carmen has also supported the Board’s Governance and Succession Planning process and represented The Redwood as an ambassador for The Redwood at various charitable events to accept donations.

 Sonya Bourgeois is a policy professional with the Ontario Public Service, leading projects in the areas of violence against women, health policy, community and social service delivery, and gender-based policy and program development.
 She holds a Masters in Social Work from York University, and has published in the areas of women and HIV, and access to abortion in Canada.
 Early in her career, she worked as a fundraising professional in the areas of human rights, mental health, and community development.
 She is a former staff member of The Redwood and loves to ride her bicycle.

 Since moving from Chile and adopting Toronto as her hometown, Nira has been involved with the Latin American community in Toronto and beyond.
 Her projects have included: civic engagement, making art accessible to young people and equity and social justice issues.
 However, her passion has always been advocating for the rights of women and children fleeing violence.
 She has been involved with The Redwood for over 10 years supporting the organization in different capacities.
 As a member of The Redwood’s Board of Directors, she hopes to build a better world for women and children.